JeffersonLab/qphix/README.markdown

 # QPhiX Code Generator

-## Licensing Copying and Distribution
+## Licensing, Copying, and Distribution

-Please see the [LICENSE](LICENSE.markdown) file for the License.
+Please see the [LICENSE](LICENSE.markdown) file for the license.

 ## Disclaimers